knabben/tutorial-istio-sec/README.md

 # tutorial-istio-sec
-Tutorial for Istio Security for gRPC services
+Tutorial on Istio Security for gRPC services